Spring Sale - up to 36% OFF

 List Docker images

-Looking at the TAG column, you should see the version of the image.
+The TAG columnon the above image shows the image version.
 Another way to confirm the image version, as the tag can be something other than the version number, is to use the docker inspect command to see more details.
 This can help, especially when you have an image on your environment with “latest” as its tag:

 docker inspect <IMAGE ID>